top of page

 Long story short (too late), the dryness of the wood used in your furniture directly affects its longevity.
 No finish does better over time than oil, and precision throughout a deliberate design and build process should be expected, not exceptional.

-*Direct quote from Restoration Hardware's care sheet
+*Quote from Restoration Hardware's care sheet

-**Direct quote from Arhaus' furniture measuring guide
+**Quote from Arhaus' furniture measuring guide

 bottom of page